loomchild/bountyfunding/README.md

 		cd plugins/bountyfunding_api_plugin/src
 		./setup.py develop -mxd /<trac_home>/plugins
 * Since the API does not offer any security layer, it is necessary to run it behind a firewall.
+* When Trac and API tickets become out of sync (due to manual modification, temporary API downtime, etc.), go to the following URL: http://<trac_url>/bountyfunding/sync - this will refresh local Trac cache.
+This operation will be automated in the future.